idhantsingh027/aero-fno/README.md

 Surface Cp error is the primary engineering metric — it governs lift and drag prediction accuracy.

-#### Resolution Generalization
+#### Resolution Generalization (Zero-Shot Super-Resolution)

+A key property of the FNO architecture is **discretization-invariance**: because FNOs parameterize the integral kernel directly in the continuous Fourier space, they approximate the true mathematical operator independent of the grid.
+Unlike standard CNNs, which are tied to their training discretization and whose errors grow if the resolution changes, FNOs maintain consistent error rates across different mesh densities — enabling **zero-shot super-resolution** (Li et al., 2021).

-The FNO is trained at 128×128 and evaluated zero-shot at other resolutions (a core FNO property from Li et al., 2021):
+The FNO v5 is trained at 128×128 and evaluated zero-shot at other resolutions:

 | Resolution | Cp Error | u\* Error | v\* Error | Notes |
 |------------|----------|-----------|-----------|-------|